mcsee/Software-Design-Articles/Articles/TDD/How I Survived the Zombie Apocalypse/readme.md

 That will be enough for TDD.

-TDD does not replace Quality Assurance process and QA Engineers would work together with developers to learn from each other.
+TDD doesn't replace Quality Assurance process and QA Engineers would work together with developers to learn from each other.

 Developing software is a human and collaborative activity.